 EQ is a powerful set of learnable skills that can help us to become more aware, make better choices, and be more purposeful.

 Our mission is to support people to create positive change – everywhere, all the time.
-We do this by researching & sharing current science about emotions and the brain through a practical, transformational methodology.
+We do this by researching about emotions and the brain through a scientific, practical and transformational methodology.

-Emotional intelligence is the “missing link” that equips people to be change makers.
+Emotional intelligence is the “missing link” that equips people to adapt to change.

 Through 20 years of global experience and extensive research, we’ve shown that the scientifically-based skills of emotional intelligence (EQ) are essential for change.
-These skills are learnable, and predict stronger effectiveness, wellbeing, relationships, and quality of life (data).
+These skills are learnable, and predict stronger effectiveness, wellbeing, relationships, and quality of life.

 Thoughts, Feelings, Actions

-One of the most powerful ways to put emotional intelligence into action is to learn the difference between thoughts, feelings, and actions — and how these three interact and affect us.
+One of the most powerful ways to put EQ into action is to learn the difference between thoughts, feelings, and actions — and how these three interact and affect us.
 They’re all important, but they are different.